God's Will & Our Free Choices

 Introduction

 Before exploring whether the scriptures emphasize God's freedom or human choice, we must define divine foreknowledge, free will, omniscience, predestination, and sovereignty.
 So many conversations begin with a tacit understanding of these terms but alienate the uninitiated.
 Divine foreknowledge refers to God's ability to know the realities and events before they happen.
-Paul of Tarsus clarified, "For those God foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters" (Rom.
+The apostle Paul clarified, "For those God foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters" (Rom.
 8:29).
-Predestination means that God has eternally chosen those of whom he plans to save; we must separate it from determinism, which rejects all human agency, and fatalism, which too readily denies hope.
+Predestination means that God has eternally chosen those whom he plans to save; we must separate it from determinism, which rejects all human agency.
 The doctrine of predestination does not necessarily rule out human choices.

 Omniscience vs. Free Will

 Not so fast!
 There would be no debate if this were simply a matter of vocabulary.
 However, synergists often downplay scriptures that convey God's sovereignty and his ability to plan the events of human history.
 They correctly understand verses such as Romans 10:9 ("If you declare with your mouth, 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you will be saved") to suggest a free-will response.
 The monergists rightly point to verses such as Romans 9:20 ("But who are you, a human being, to talk back to God?
 Shall what is formed say to the one who formed it, 'Why did you make me like this?'").
 This verse undergirds the doctrine of irresistible grace.
+God's message to Ananias after Paul met Jesus on the road to Damascus also implies monergism: "Go!
+This man is my chosen instrument to proclaim my name to the Gentiles and their kings and to the people of Israel" (Acts 9:15).
 For Calvinists in the English-speaking world, the mnemonic TULIP represents the five key points of monergism:

 Total depravity